nil-lambda/NekoForms/README.md

-# NekoForms is currently broken
+# NekoForms is partially broken
  I am aware that the program is not functioning correctly due to certain APIs no longer working and some endpoints being removed.
 I will do my best to update the project, removing the deprecated APIs and replacing them with functional ones in due course.

 # Warning